tonyhu-x/exp/frq/HU_HU#TO2504_RechercheProposee.typ

 *Objective:*
-This project aims to verify the Auditory Precision Hypothesis-L2, which posits that precise domain-general auditory processing serves as a cornerstone for second language (L2) speech learning (CITE).
+This project aims to verify the Auditory Precision Hypothesis-L2, which posits that precise domain-general auditory processing underlies successful second language (L2) speech learning (CITE).
 We will address gaps in previous research by employing a longitudinal paradigm and testing a novel learner profile, namely beginner learners of French in a classroom setting.